 Earning & Spending Money – These activities for the very young include simple but important lessons like recognizing different coins and understanding what they’re worth.

-Money I Have Who Has Game – Download this free game for your students to learn how to recognize and count money $1 and under.
+Coins For Money – Download this free game for your students to learn how to recognize and count money $1 and under.

 Money Booklets – Download these free printout booklets to introduce and review coins with your students.